PatrickMarinich/DailyCodingChallenges/README.md

 They will be in order of completion, not nessassarly when they are assigned.

 **Completed Days:**
-1. May 23rd 2022, Easy, 2/10, Checking for summed Values in an Array
+1. May 23rd 2022, Easy, 2/10, Checking for summed values in an Array
-2. May 24th 2022, Hard, 3/10, Multiplication of only some Array Elements
+2. May 24th 2022, Hard, 3/10, Multiplication of specific array elements
-3. May 26th 2022, Hard, 6/10, Looking for consecutive positive integers in an array
+3. May 26th 2022, Hard, 6/10, Looking for consecutive positive integers in an unsorted array
 4. May 25th 2022, Medium, 9/10, Binary Tree serialization and deserialization